University of Northern Iowa Director of Athletics Troy Dannen is currently in his seventh year at his alma mater.

 Dannen remains active in the community.
 He is currently a member of the Iowa Games Board of Directors, and the Cedar Falls Tourism and Visitors Bureau.
 He has also served on the Greater Des Moines Sports Commission and the AAU Junior Olympics Local Organizing Committee, the Iowa Athletic Council, Iowa Referee Committee and the Drake Relays Committee.
 Dannen has also been active internationally, having twice been a presenter in Malaysia - at the request of the Olympic Council of Malaysia - on the topic of youth sports and sport program development.
 He was named to the “40 under 40” business leaders in Des Moines in 2003 and was named 4th among the most powerful Iowans in sports by the Des Moines Register in 2005.

-Dannen has been appointed to the NCAA Division I Football Championship Committee.
-His four-year term will begin Sept.
-1, 2013 and continue through Sept.
-1, 2017.
+Dannen is a member of the NCAA Division I Football Championship Committee.
 During the NCAA FCS season, the NCAA Division I Football Championship Committee is charged with evaluating programs, participating in numerous regional and national conference calls, assisting other committee members with the selection of teams to the playoffs and the creation of the annual NCAA FCS Playoff bracket.
 Dannen served on the NCAA FCS Regional Advisory Committee in 2011 and 2012.

-Born and raised on a farm near Marshalltown, Iowa, Dannen, 46, received his bachelor’s degree in public relations with a minor in journalism from UNI in 1989.
+Born and raised on a farm near Marshalltown, Iowa, Dannen, 48, received his bachelor’s degree in communications from UNI in 1989.

-He is married to his wife, Amy, who works for Boston Scientific Corporation, and has three daughters, Elle, Emily and Holly and a son, William.
+He is married to his wife, Amy, who works for Astra-Zenica Pharmaceuticals, and has three daughters, Elle, Emily and Holly and a son, William.